dacbd/vercel-log-drain/README.md

 - `--loki-url` (or the env var `VERCEL_LOG_DRAIN_LOKI_URL`)
 - (optional, if you have basic auth) `--loki-basic-auth-user` and `--loki-basic-auth-pass` (or the corresponding env vars `VERCEL_LOG_DRAIN_LOKI_USER` and `VERCEL_LOG_DRAIN_LOKI_PASS`)

+### Standard Out

+You can enable the `stdout` driver by simply adding `--enable-stdout` which will print the each `Message` payload as json to stdout.
+Application logging will be printed to `stderr`.

+> [!IMPORTANT]
+> If you have a previous deployment and enable the `stdout` driver it may effect your logging setup.
+> The default (without stdout driver) application logs from the `vercel-log-drain` go to stdout.
+> With this driver enabled app will now go to `stderr` and the Vercel messages are printed to `stdout`.

 ## Configuration

 | CLI Flag                 | Environment Variable                 | Default Value | Description                              |